elizabethnyam/etana/workspaces/RunningEtanaLocally.md

 $ ipfs daemon --enable-namesys-pubsub --enable-pubsub-experiment --enable-gc
 ```

-## Identity Box
+## Etana

-IPFS normally runs on the user's Identity Box, but because the architecture is quite flexible, we can easily separate IPFS and other services that run on the box.
+IPFS normally runs on the device, but because the architecture is quite flexible, we can easily separate IPFS and other services that run on Etana.
 [Identity Service](/services/identity-service) and [Name Service](/services/nameservice) are two native services currently running on the Identity Box.
-To dispatch request to the right service, Identity Box uses [Box Office](/services/box-office) service.
+To dispatch request to the right service, EtN uses [Box Office](/services/box-office) service.
 Finally, external connectivity is provided by the [Rendezvous](/services/rendezvous), which also supports secure communication between user's mobile and a web app running in a browser.

 ### Backups